-The imposition of the cost accounting obligation shall therefore provide the MCA with the necessary oversight to ensure that FNOs apply fair, objective and transparent methodologies in allocating costs to the identified regulated products.
+The imposition of the cost accounting obligation therefore provides the MCA with the necessary oversight to ensure that FNOs apply fair, objective and transparent methodologies in allocating costs to the identified regulated products.
 It shall also ensure effective price controls in the markets under investigation and thus prevent potential market failure.